openhab/openhab-addons/addons/binding/org.openhab.binding.dscalarm/README.md

 	<tr><td>keypad</td><td>No parameters</td></tr>
 </table>

 The binding can be configured manually if discovery is not used.
-A thing configuration file in the format 'bindingName.thing' would need to be created, and placed in the 'conf/things' folder.
-Here is an example of a thing configuration file called 'dscalarm.thing':
+A thing configuration file in the format 'bindingName.things' would need to be created, and placed in the 'conf/things' folder.
+Here is an example of a thing configuration file called 'dscalarm.things':

 ```
 Bridge dscalarm:envisalink:MyBridgeName [ ipAddress="192.168.0.100" ]